EllisBale/movie_portal/README.md

 - **Admin/Staff Manage Search Bar**: Allow Admin/Staff to use a search bar on each management page.
 This will make it easier to find specific users, films, bookings, and schedules.
 - **Allauth Social Accounts**: Enable users to connect their social accounts for sign-up and login.
 Examples of supported platforms include Microsoft, Facebook, and Google.
-- **User Profiles**: Provide personalised user profiles where authenticated users can update their details such as name, surname, and password.
+- **User Profiles**: Provide personalised user profiles such as profile pictures and film preferences.
 - **Booking Notifications**: Send users an email confirmation upon a successful booking, including details such as the film, date, time, and seat number.
 - **QR Code Tickets**: Generate a QR code for each booking so users can scan it on entry to the cinema.
 - **Search Bar on Navbar**: Add a search function for users to quickly find specific films instead of scrolling.
 Search could include films, genres, food and drink items, and showtimes.